Principality Stadium Hospitality Packages

 Whether entertaining work colleagues, important clients or Wales rugby fans, our wide range of VIP Principality Stadium hospitality facilities for the Six Nations will create an experience to savour.

-Principality Stadium, the former Millennium Stadium, is the home to Wales' national rugby union team.
+The Principality Stadium, formerly known as the Millennium Stadium, is home to Wales’ national rugby union team.

 Rugby is Wales' national game, and, as anyone entering the Principality Stadium in Cardiff will know, it is taken extremely seriously.

-Wales and England have competed head-to-head in 138 test matches, originally meeting in 1881, with the latter claiming 66 wins compared to Wales' 60 wins overall.
-Wales and Ireland have also clashed in 133 matches, with Wayne Pivac's side striving ahead with 70 wins.
+Wales and England have competed head-to-head in 139 test matches, originally meeting in 1881, with the latter claiming 67 wins compared to Wales' 60 wins overall.
+Wales and Ireland have also clashed in 134 matches, with Warren Gatland's side striving ahead with 70 wins.

 In the last Six Nations Championship, Wales played three home matches – Scotland, France and Italy.
-Wayne Pivac's men finished in fifth place after missing out on victory against Italy in 2022.
-Wales will renew their rivalry with England in 2023, and fans can expect there to be no shortage of drama and intensity at Principality Stadium.
+Warren Gatland's men finished in fifth place after missing out on victory against Italy in 2022.
+Wales will renew their rivalry with England in 2024, and fans can expect there to be no shortage of drama and intensity at Principality Stadium.

 Wales' biggest ever Six Nations win was against Italy in 2016, where they defeated their European rivals 67-14.
-2020 was no different as Wayne Pivac's men dominated once more, defeating Parisse's men 26-15 to add another win to the scoreboard.
+2020 was no different as Warren Gatland's men dominated once more, defeating Parisse's men 26-15 to add another win to the scoreboard.

 The renowned Principality Stadium was initially built for the 1999 Rugby World Cup but has diversified to include many other large-scale events, including Welsh international football matches.
 Principality Stadium opened in June that year, with Wales' first home fixture being a friendly against South Africa, which Wales won 29-19 before a test crowd of 29,000.

-With a total seating capacity of 74,500, Principality Stadium is the third-largest stadium in the Six Nations Championship behind the Stade de France and Twickenham.
+With a total seating capacity of 74,500, Principality Stadium is the fifth-largest stadium in the Six Nations Championship behind the Stade de France, Twickenham, Stadium Australia and the FNB Stadium in South Africa.
 Principality Stadium is also the second-largest stadium in the world, with a fully retractable roof.

 The Visit Cardiff visitor and tourism website describes the thrill thus – “Explore the magnificent Principality Stadium, one of the most impressive icons of modern Wales.
 Discover the 2012 Olympic football dressing room and experience the atmosphere before a match in the Dragon's Lair, Wales' rugby team dressing room.